Before the Event

 - Have a family communications plan in place.
 Designate someone out of the area as a central contact, and be sure all family members know who to contact if they become separated.

 - Keep your wireless phone and back-up batteries charged at all times.
-Have an alternate plan to recharge your batteries in case of power outages.
-For example, you can charge with a car charger, or use a disposable cell phone battery.
+Have an alternate plan to recharge your phone in case of power outages.
+For example:

 - Keep extra phones and accessories in a sealed plastic bag to avoid water damage.